EmilianoCSantos/projekt/exercise-creditcard-model.md

 ## Steps

 ### 1. Create a New Feature Branch
-Create a new branch from `8-extensions` for your work:
+Create a new branch from `8-extensions` for your work.
+Name it `8a-extensions-creditcard`

 ---